19hours/sg-statutes/Acts/Co-operative Societies Act.md

 (2) Every society shall contribute —

-(a) 5% of the first $500,000 of the surplus resulting from the operations of the society during the preceding financial year to the Central Co-operative Fund; and
+(a) 5% (or such other rate as may be prescribed in substitution) of the first $500,000 of the surplus resulting from the operations of the society during the preceding financial year to the Central Co-operative Fund; and

+[Act 3 of 2018 wef 10/04/2018]

-(b) 20% of any surplus in excess of $500,000 from the operations of the society during the preceding financial year either to the Central Co-operative Fund or to the Singapore Labour Foundation as the society may opt.
+(b) 20% (or such other rate as may be prescribed in substitution) of any surplus in excess of $500,000 from the operations of the society during the preceding financial year either to the Central Co-operative Fund or to the Singapore Labour Foundation as the society may opt.

 [13/90; 23/2008]

+[Act 3 of 2018 wef 10/04/2018]

 (3) [Deleted by Act 23 of 2008]